education.vic.gov.au

 • plays a key role in the provision of professional learning, including through developing processes and protocols for observation and feedback of teacher practice and peer collaboration

-• models effective learning practice and supports teachers to seek, analyse and act on feedback on their practice
+• models effective teaching practice and supports teachers to seek, analyse and act on feedback on their practice

-• provides evidence-based feedback to teaching staff to inform their effectiveness and development
+• provides evidence-based feedback to teaching staff to inform their development and increase their effectiveness

 • provides expert advice about the content, processes and strategies that will shape individual and school professional learning